-The use of plant oils has been common practise for centuries.
-Carrier oils not only add shine but can offer many lubricating properties to the hair.
+The use of plant oils on the hair has been common practise for centuries.
+Oils not only add shine but can also offer lubricating properties and tons of benefits to nourish the hair.

 Different oils naturally offer different benefits to the hair.
-Although most oils will help repel water by sitting on top like a film, some oils are able to penetrate more than others and offer added benefits to the hair – especially if you have dry, coarse, sun-damaged or styling-damaged hair.
-This doesn't mean you're going to run out and dunk a whole container of oil on your head (gosh, don't do it!) because you'll end up with a greasy head that'll be tough to wash off.
-It may also not be the best oil for your specific hair type, plus there are proper ways of applying oil to your hair, depending on the type of hair you have and the oil you choose for it.
+Although most oils will help repel water by sitting on top like a film, some oils are able to penetrate deeper into the hair strand than others, and as such, will offer added benefits to the hair – especially if you have dry, coarse, sun-damaged or styling-damaged hair.
+This doesn't mean you're going to run out and dunk a whole container of oil on your head (gosh, don't do it!) because you'll end up with a greasy head of hair that'll be tough to wash off.

 My best advice: Experiment with a couple of different ones and see what your hair prefers.